MarcinKilarski/Website-Audit/seo/seo-report.md

 #### Overview

-Site depth indicates how many clicks away certain pages are from your home page.
+Site depth indicates how many clicks away certain pages are from your homepage.
 [Fewer clicks mean the page is easier to find](https://webmasters.googleblog.com/2008/10/importance-of-link-architecture.html), allowing the visitors to reach their destination quickly.
-More clicks away from the home page may cause your users to struggle with finding their way to the content they are searching for.
+More clicks away from the homepage may cause your users to struggle with finding their way to the content they are searching for.
 This will ultimately result in search engines treating that page as less important.

 This hurts the discoverability of your content in which you have put so much effort, as well as on the ranking in search engines.
-Ideally, key pages should be only one click away from the home page, less important content – a maximum of two clicks away, and everything else – maximum three clicks away.
+Ideally, key pages should be only one click away from the homepage, less important content – a maximum of two clicks away, and everything else – maximum three clicks away.

 #### Issue